 Verification of coaxial cable DC resistance parameters shall be by manufacturer's data sheet or a calibrated digital resistance meter.
-Alternatively, the installation Contractor may test the cable with an industry standard cable analyser (Fluke Networks DSP or DTX with coaxial adaptor or approved equivalent) and record the information in the analyser database software for submission to the department.
+Alternatively, the installation Contractor may test the cable with an industry standard cable analyser (such as Fluke Networks DSP or DTX or DSX series testers with coaxial adaptor or approved equivalent) and record the information in the analyser database software for submission to the department.